 For more information and explanation from the ICF.

+Ideally you are a coach who is serious about developing yourself and so be the best possible coach for your clients.
 I have provided coach supervision for professional coaches since 2007; both newer coaches and those more experienced, whether career or executive coaches.
 You can be working as an independent or on an associate basis within an organisation.
 You could be an ‘external’ or working as an ‘internal’ coach.
+The key point is that you know that reflection and learning about yourself enables your coaching to be the best possible for your clients.
 Supervision can be individual or within a group.

 Mastery UK PCC Coach · 02 April 2012